 If you would like to keep the walk short and see Luds’ Church on a separate walk, then you can read about how to do that here.

-Is The Roaches walk easy to follow?
+Is the route easy to follow?

 Once in the woods, at all the junctions, there will be signs pointing the way to Lud’s Church.